 Quick and decisive control is necessary to prevent further oleander moth damage.
 In most cases, cutting off the damaged foliage and along with it, the caterpillars, and disposing of it can minimize much of the pest population.

-Bacillus thuringiensis is a natural microbe which has been shown to be effective against wasp moth larvae as well as many other pests.
-Watch for natural enemies and place them on the bush.
+Bacillus thuringiensis is a natural microbe that has been shown to be effective against wasp moth larvae as well as many other pests.
+Watch for natural enemies and place them in the bush.
 These include: